cloudlane-one/k8s-cloud/README.md

 By default, the first backbone host is taken as the sole control plane host.
 If you want to change this bevavior, set the value `control=true` on a subset of hosts.

 > It is recommended to have either one or at least 3 control plane nodes.
 Make sure you store the hosts file somewhere safe.
-> Please also set `control nodes` for vclusters.
-This has no effect on where the control plane pods run, but it tells Ansible on which machines it can execute administrative tasks via ssh.

 #### Ingress hosts